Bilateralism with incompatible proofs and refutations: Base-extension semantics

-Technically speaking, our theorem requiring consistency only need bases to be closed under instances of either of the rules pictured above, but we include both in order to give precedence neither to the concept of proof nor of refutation.

-\begin{definition}[Epistemic adequacy] An atomic system $\mathcal{B}$ is {\em epistemically adequate} if it is logically consistent, unit complete and epistemically consistent. \end{definition}
+\begin{definition} An atomic system $\B$ is \begin{itemize} \item {\em logically consistent} if $\nvdash^{+}_{\B} \bot$ and $\nvdash^{-}_{\mathcal{B}} \top$. \item {\em unit complete} if it contains a proof axiom concluding $\top$ and a refutation axiom concluding $\bot.$ \item {\em epistemically consistent} if it is closed under rules with the following shape for all $p \in \At$\footnote{Technically speaking, our theorem requiring consistency only need bases to be closed under instances of either of the rules pictured above, but we include both in order to give precedence neither to the concept of proof nor of refutation.}: \item {\em epistemically adequate} if it is logically consistent, unit complete and epistemically consistent. \end{itemize} \end{definition}

 In the present paper we assume that bases and their extensions are always epistemically adequate (unless otherwise stated).